 Doctor of Nursing Practice (DNP) Admissions Requirements

-A master's degree in a nursing specialty, as evidenced by transcript, and current certification as a Nurse practitioner ("NP") who is an advanced practice registered nurse educated in a specified area of care and certified according to the requirements of a nationally recognized accrediting agency or a Certified nurse midwife or "CNM" who is an advanced practice registered nurse educated in the disciplines of nursing and midwifery and certified according to a nationally recognized certifying body.
+A master's degree in a nursing specialty, as evidenced by transcript and current certification as a Nurse Practitioner ("NP") or a Certified Nurse Midwife (“CNM”), who is an advanced practice registered nurse educated in a specified area of care and certified according to the requirements of a nationally recognized certifying body.

 A satisfactory Graduate Record Exam (GRE) score taken within 5 years of the application.